 Verifying the truthfulness of facts is difficult, it is impossible to build a truth machine!
 Instead, the best we can do is to provide all the information related to the claims from credible sources and let the users decide for themselves.

 What do you think needs to be considered for the future?

 A lot of fact-checking happens manually today which could take days to weeks.
 False facts spread 100 times faster than true facts.
 We need more automated tools to stop false facts at source before they spread.

 Is there anything we do well in this field here in Norway?

 Norwegians are one of the most avid consumers of news in the world.
 Norway has the largest number of paid subscribers of news in the world (48% pay for news).
-With 98% in Norway access to the Internet, digital literacy and awareness is one of the best in the world.
+With 98% in Norway access to the Internet, digital literacy and awareness are one of the best in the world.

 What do you think is the most important takeaway from our conversation?

-Automating fact checking is a hard problem but there is hope with cutting edge AI technologies and natural language processing.
+Automating fact-checking is a hard problem but there is hope with cutting-edge AI technologies and natural language processing.

 Samle deg med en venn eller en kollega for å se om du klarer å svare på spørsmålet nedenfor.